py-why/dowhy/README.rst

   We have moved DoWhy from microsoft/dowhy to py-why/dowhy.
 While GitHub will automatically redirect your git command for cloning, pulling, etc., we recommend updating git remotes and bookmarks.

+* **Experimental support for GCM-based inference**

+  We have started adding support for graphical causal model-based inference (or in short GCM-based).
+At the moment, this includes support for interventions, counterfactuals, and attributing distribution changes.
+As part of this, we also added features for Shapley value estimation and independence tests.
+We're still in the process of fleshing everything out, including `documentation <https://py-why.github.io/dowhy/gcm/>`_.
+Some of it is already on `master
+  <https://github.com/py-why/dowhy>`_, other parts are on feature branches (prefixed with ``gcm-``) with open
+  pull-requests, other parts will appear as new pull-requests in the next couple of weeks.
+Be sure to watch this space here as we quickly expand functionality and documentation.

 The need for causal inference
 ----------------------------------